AdobeDocs/experience-manager-65.en/help/sites-authoring/task-content.md

 * **Task List:** When clicking the task tile, a list of tasks is displayed.
 This list has detailed information about all the tasks related to the project.

-Both options list workflow tasks as well as tasks you create directly in the tasks tile.
+Both options list workflow tasks and tasks you create directly in the tasks tile.

 ### Task Tile {#task-tile}